carsten-gross/ts2shout/README.md

 specification just to work for me in my special setup to get stream information on the Squeezebox.

+Some german cultural programmes also have AC3 streams available.
+Examples are "Bayern 4 Klassik" or "SWR2".
+If you supply the command line parameter "ac3" or (in CGI mode) the value "1" in the environment variable "AC3" you'll get an AC3 stream.
+This currently doesn't work with the squeezebox but you can fetch the stream and it can be decoded by ffmpeg or played with mplayer.

-It can be used in conjunction with tvheadend and apache2 as follows:
+ts2shout can be used in conjunction with tvheadend and apache2 as follows:

 Activate module mod_action (a2enmod action) on your apache2